pypi/warehouse/docs/contributing.rst

     $ py.test

-This runs the tests with the default Python interpreter and require an empty database to exist named ``test_warehouse`` by default.
-The name of the test database may be overridden using the ``WAREHOUSE_DATABASE_URL`` environment variable.
+This runs the tests with the default Python interpreter and require that the local user has the necessary privileges to create the test database (named ``warehouse_unittest``).
+This is easy to set up by creating a PostgreSQL user account matching the local user and giving it the ``CREATEDB`` privilege.

+Alternatively you can create the test database beforehand and set the ``WAREHOUSE_DATABASE_URL`` environment variable to point to it.
+In that case, you have to manually drop the database after running the tests.

 You can also verify that the tests pass on other supported Python interpreters.
 For this we use `tox`_, which will automatically create a `virtualenv`_ for